-Provisions of the Patient Protection and Affordable Care Act (also referred to as “health care reform”) are taking effect over time.
+Provisions of the Affordable Care Act (also referred to as ACA or “health care reform”) are taking effect over time.
 The League is providing updates as needed and also has many resources to help cities comply with the changes.
 Read more.

 While the League of Minnesota Cities focuses primarily on state legislative issues, we also advocate on federal issues directly and through our partner organization, the National League of Cities (NLC).